August 12, 2021 other-professional-development

 Before Implementing Math Strategies for Struggling Students

-Get to know your struggling students and engage them about their stories.
+Engage with your students about their stories.
 How did they get to where they are?
 How do they feel about being behind in math?
 Are they aware exactly how far behind they are?
 Are they willing to take a risk again, given that risk-taking might not have worked out for them in the past?
-In Joey’s case, getting to the underlying issues certainly helped him to take those risks.

 It is not uncommon for struggling math students to also be struggling readers.
-These students usually need explicit instruction in the reading of word problems, understanding their underlying structure, choosing operations to solve the problem, and strategies to represent the word problem.
+These students usually need explicit instruction in the reading of word problems involving strategies such as reading aloud, rereading, and highlighting important words.
+Explicit instruction for the reading of problems enables students to understand their underlying structure, choose appropriate operations and models to solve the problem, and develop strategies to represent their solution.

-My go-to representational strategy for arithmetic word problems is bar modeling, which is the kind of representation used in Singapore Math.
-I find that when students understand this modeling strategy, it helps them interpret word problems and choose an operation.
-When students move from the word problem to a bar model, and then choose an operation to write an expression or equation, they are sharpening their reading skills.
-Using the models for addition and subtraction problems versus. multiplication and division problems can help them conceptualize the problem.
+I find that when students understand a modeling strategy, they are more able to interpret word problems and choose an operation to solve.
+After students decontextualize the problem by representing it with a bar model, they are able to choose an operation to write an expression or equation all while also sharpening their reading skills.
+Using the models for addition and subtraction problems versus multiplication and division problems can help them conceptualize the problem.

 If your district provides a subscription-based service, use it; however, if it doesn’t, there are free online apps for basic facts.
-If you don’t have technology available, flash cards and partners will also do the job!
+If you don’t have technology available, flash cards (homemade or store bought) and partners will also do the job!

 Here are some problem-solving strategies you might want to consider using with your students: RIDE, TINS, STAR, and FAST DRAW.
 These problem-solving strategies, along with the “infamous” PEMDAS, can be an easy way for students to latch onto a problem and come up with a solution.